-House Points are to be collated and entered onto the school's admin system by Form teachers by 4 pm on a Thursday each week.
-A designated teacher will then produce the House point certificates for the Upper School Friday assembly and the weekly totals.
-Other certificates are also be given out in the Middle and Upper School for exceptionally good work, for consistently good work, particularly on a project, for excellent effort in a particular subject, or for demonstrating one of our key learning dispositions.
+House Points are collated and entered onto the school's admin system by Form teachers by 4 pm on a Tuesday each week.
+A designated teacher will then produce the House point certificates for the Middle and Upper School Wednesday assemblies and the weekly totals.
+Other certificates are also be given out in the Middle and Upper School for exceptionally good work, for consistently good work, particularly on a project, for excellent effort in a particular subject, including sports.

-Six points or more in any week are noted in the Friday Assembly; 25, 50, 75 and 100 etc. House Points in any one term are rewarded with a certificate.
+Six points or more in any week are noted in the Wednesday Assembly; 25, 50, 75 and 100 etc. House Points in any one term are rewarded with a certificate.
 Bronze, silver and gold badges are awarded to pupils who get 75, 100 and 150 House Points within a term which are then returned at the end of each term.